backdrop-contrib/ISBN2node/README.md

   https://docs.backdropcms.org/documentation/extend-with-modules.

 - Visit the configuration page under Administration > Configuration > Content >
+  ISBN2node (admin/config/content/isbn2node) and select your preferred
+  ISBN DB.
+If you select ISBNdb, you will need to acquire an access key.

-  ISBN2node (admin/config/content/isbn2node).
-You may change the name of the new content type, add fields, etc.
+- (Optional) You may choose to configure the content type created by this module at Administration > Structure > Content types > ISBN2node-book (admin/structure/types/manage/isbn2node_book).
+From here you can change the name of the new content type, add fields, etc.

-- @todo Additional steps go here...

 Documentation